FoundationDB/fdb-record-layer/docs/GettingStarted.md

 complex index definitions (e.g., compound primary keys or fan-out indexes on repeated fields).
 For more advanced examples, see the [Record Layer Overview](Overview.md).

-Now we have finished with configuraiton, build the `RecordMetaData`:
+Now we have finished with configuration, build the `RecordMetaData`:

 ```java
 RecordMetaData recordMetaData = metaDataBuilder.build();